ThomWright/pokedex/README.md

 I would consider writing some in-process HTTP test using e.g. [superagent](https://www.npmjs.com/package/supertest), which could give similar coverage with a much quicker feedback cycle.

+### Caching

+I'm using a simple in-memory cache to store responses from the external APIs.

+Several decisions here:

+- caching the responses from the external APIs, rather than our own responses
+- caching empty responses (404s)

 ## Productionising

 A discussion of how I would prepare this for production, and also for future evolution (if necessary).